mozilla/firefoxos-quick-start/guide.md

 ##Web APIs##
 JavaScript APIs are being created and enhanced as quickly as devices are.
 Mozilla's [Web API](https://wiki.mozilla.org/WebAPI) effort brings dozens of standard mobile features to JavaScript APIs.
 A list of device support and status is available on the [Web APIs](https://wiki.mozilla.org/WebAPI) page.

-*  Web APIs are standards-based APIs for accesing and using device features
-*  Numerous [Web APIs](https://wiki.mozilla.org/WebAPI) are in a state of planned, in development, and completed
+Of course JavaScript feature detection is still the a recommended

 *  Use feature detection before using any Web API

 	#!js